Student Desk Allocation

 If you require any further information about the allocation policy, or if you have any questions, please contact the Graduate School.

 Note that new students are not expected to arrive prior to the start date shown in their formal offer of admission.
-Students who do arrive early may use the hotdesking space provided on level 1 of the Informatics Forum.
+Students who do arrive early may use the hotdesking space provided on levels 2, 3 and 4 of the Informatics Forum.

 Relocations (desk swaps) may be requested by either students or